education.vic.gov.au

 • For more information on the Charter, including training modules and policy guidance see: Human Rights Charter.

-• A school should consider ways of accommodating individuals' rights while maintaining a suitable standard of dress and appearance, for example, through an exemption process, or through providing suitable options within the dress code.
+• Schools are encouraged to consider ways of accommodating a student’s human rights under the Charter (for example right to equal and effective protection from discrimination) while maintaining a suitable standard of dress and appearance, for example, through an exemption process, or through providing suitable options within the dress code.

 Federal anti-discrimination legislation